binance/binance-toolbox-python/spot/README.md

-# Binance Toolbox
+# Binance Toolbox - Spot

-Some useful scripts that help API users to validate endpoints or API settings

 ## How to use
 It's required to install the `binance-connector-python` package